RxnRover/RxnRover/docs/source/user_resources/tutorials/mock_experiment/mock_experiment.rst

 Optimizer
 ^^^^^^^^^

-Press the "Load Optimizer" button to open the "Select Optimizer" window.
-Select "SQSnobFit" from the list and press "OK".
+Press the :guilabel:`Load Optimizer` button to open the "Select Optimizer" window.
+Select "SQSnobFit" from the list and press :guilabel:`OK`.
 It does not matter if you name the optimizer, as this name is not visible anywhere currently.

 .. _mock-experiment-load-optimizer: